IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {: #regions-available}
 {: faq}

-{{site.data.keyword.mdms_short}} is currently available in the United States (US), European Union (EU), Japan, Australia, Brazil, Singapore, Hong Kong, Norway, South Korea, Canada, and Mexico.
-Additional geographic expansion is underway.
-Online ordering is available in most regions.
-For any region without online ordering, please contact your IBM Sales Representative to inquire about using the service.
+{{site.data.keyword.mdms_short}} is currently available in the United States (US), European Union (EU), United Kingdom (UK), Australia, Brazil, Canada, Hong Kong, India, Japan, Mexico, Norway, Singapore, and South Korea.
+Online ordering is available in most regions with exception to Brazil and India.
+For any region without online ordering, contact your IBM Client Representative to inquire about using the service.

-Devices cannot be shipped across international borders (for example, a device cannot be ordered in one region and shipped to another region) with exception of the European Union and its 28-member countries.
+Devices cannot be shipped across international borders (for example, a device cannot be ordered in one region and shipped to another region) with exception of the European Union.
 {: note}

 ## What is the {{site.data.keyword.mdms_short}} default shipping option in the US?
 {: #default-shipping-us}
 {: faq}

 {{site.data.keyword.mdms_short}} uses roundtrip UPS overnight shipping for US devices.
-The shipping cost is included in the price.
-Customers are currently unable to select alternative shipping methods.
+The shipping cost is included in your order.
+Alternative shipping methods are not available at this time.

-## What is the {{site.data.keyword.mdms_short}} default shipping option in the EU?
+## What is the {{site.data.keyword.mdms_short}} default shipping option in the EU, United Kingdom, and Canada?
 {: #default-shipping-eu}
 {: faq}

-{{site.data.keyword.mdms_short}} uses roundtrip FedEx overnight shipping for EU devices.
-The shipping cost is included in the price.
-Customers are currently unable to select alternative shipping methods.
+{{site.data.keyword.mdms_short}} uses roundtrip FedEx overnight shipping for EU, UK, and Canada devices.
+The shipping cost is included in your order.
+Alternative shipping methods are not available at this time.

 ## What is the {{site.data.keyword.mdms_short}} default shipping option in all other supported regions?
 {: #default-shipping-other}
 {: faq}

-For all supported regions outside of the US and EU, shipping vendors and shipping turnaround times will vary.
-The shipping cost is included in the price.
-Customers are currently unable to select alternative shipping methods.
+For all supported regions outside of the US, EU, UK, and Canada, shipping vendors and shipping turnaround times will vary.
+The shipping cost is included in the order.
+Alternative shipping methods are not available at this time.

 In these regions, IBM is unable to book roundtrip shipping at the time of your order placement.
 Instead, one-way shipments are booked at the time a shipment is needed.
-For outbound shipments, please allow at least three business days for IBM to coordinate the shipment of your {{site.data.keyword.mdms_short}} device after you place your request.
+For outbound shipments, please allow at least three business days for IBM to coordinate the shipment of your {{site.data.keyword.mdms_short}} device after your request is confirmed and processed.
 {: note}

-For non-US and non-EU orders, request a return shipment for the device at least three business days before the date that you want to ship the device.
-For example, if you want to ship the device on Friday, coordinate a return shipment on Monday of the same week.
-You can request a return shipment from the _Request details_ tab in the {{site.data.keyword.mdms_short}} dashboard.
-{: important}
+When you are finished using the device, [create a support case](https://{DomainName}/unifiedsupport/cases/manage) to request a pickup and return shipment for the device.
+Please allow at least three business days for IBM to coordinate the device pickup.

-## I am located in Japan, Australia, Brazil, Canada, Mexico, Hong Kong, Singapore, Norway, or South Korea.
+## I am located in Australia, Brazil, Hong Kong, India, Japan, Mexico, Norway, Singapore, or South Korea.
 How do I request return shipping for my {{site.data.keyword.mdms_short}} device?
 {: #shipping-timetable-other}
 {: faq}

-If you are using {{site.data.keyword.mdms_short}} outside the US and EU regions, you need to request a return shipment for the device at least three business days prior to the date that you want to ship the device.
-For example, if you want to ship the device on Friday, coordinate a return shipment on Monday of the same week.
+If you are using {{site.data.keyword.mdms_short}} outside the US, EU, UK, and Canada regions, you need to request a return shipment for the device by [creating a support case](https://{DomainName}/unifiedsupport/cases/manage).
+Please allow at least three business days for IBM to coordinate the device pickup.

 ## How much does it cost to import data into {{site.data.keyword.cloud_notm}}?
 {: #data-transfer-cost}